What Is Xerostomia?

 Conventional Treatment

-Treatment of xerostomia depends on the underlying cause and the degree of impairment of glandular function.
-The approach involves local palliative measures, sialagogue agents (salivary stimulants), and, when possible, treatment of the underlying cause.
+Xerostomia treatment depends on the underlying cause and the degree of glandular impairment.
+The approach combines local palliative measures, sialagogue agents (salivary stimulants), and, when possible, treatment of the underlying cause.

 In patients with preserved glandular parenchyma (drug-induced xerostomia, early Sjögren), sialagogues can partially restore salivary flow.
 In cases with advanced glandular destruction (post-radiation with high doses), treatment is predominantly palliative with salivary substitutes.